Innovation Commercialization Fellows Program

-The Innovation Fellows Program has the goal of accelerating the process of commercializing university research.
+The Innovation Commercialization Fellows (ICF) Program has the goal of accelerating the process of commercializing university research.
 It aims to foster entrepreneurship among graduate students, postdoctoral fellows, and research assistants — the research personnel who work directly with faculty investigators to conduct scientific experiments, solve problems and innovate.
 The contributions of such individuals are crucial for moving faculty research toward commercialization; thus, this program aligns well with a major goal of the Swartz Center for Entrepreneurship at Carnegie Mellon University: encouraging the successful commercialization of university research to benefit our communities.
 The ICF program provides each Fellow with $50K in tuition, stipend or salary and benefit support with a $50K required match from another source.

-- The fellowship is open to current graduate and Ph.D. students or post docs at Carnegie Mellon University.
+- The fellowship is open to current graduate and Ph.D. students, post docs and research assistants at Carnegie Mellon University.
 Candidates from all CMU schools and colleges are encouraged to apply.

 - If not a U.S. citizen, the Fellow needs to be on a visa appropriate for a student or CMU employee for the duration of the fellowship (typically 12 months).

-- The Fellow needs to be working on university research at CMU with a faculty PI or advisor and a $50k match must be provided (match can be fulfilled through grants or department budget, a detailed budget for how the matching funds will be spent must be submitted and eligibility for expenses incurred are specific to the funding source).
+- The Fellow needs to be working on a startup based on university research at CMU with a faculty PI or advisor and a $50k match must be provided (match can be fulfilled through grants or department budget, a detailed budget for how the matching funds will be spent must be submitted and eligibility for expenses incurred are specific to the funding source).
 This funding is intended to support commercialization efforts, not continued research.